alexdrone/DataStructures/README.md

 pQueue.enqueue(2)
 pQueue.dequeue() // 1

+//BloomFilter*
+var bFilter = BloomFilter<String>(expectedCount: 100)
+bFilter.insert("a")
+bFilter.contains("a") // true

 ```

 ## Credits
-\* Currently the PriorityQueue and the BinaryHeap data structures are forked from the excellent [Buckets](https://github.com/mauriciosantos/Buckets-Swift/) github project.
+\* Currently the PriorityQueue and the BloomFilter data structures are forked from the excellent [Buckets](https://github.com/mauriciosantos/Buckets-Swift/) github project.
 I higly suggest to check it out!